 Source: goodmenproject.com, “Putting Together a Co-Parenting Plan“, Armin Brott, Jan.
 23, 2018

 There is hardly any divorce that does not have difficult emotions attached.
 After all, if you and your spouse got along all the time, you probably would not be seeking a divorce.
 Whether you both are divorcing on friendly terms or there is a sense of bitterness and contention, there are usually at least a couple of items of dispute at the end of a marriage.
-Even so, it could be beneficial for you and other Florida residents to consider an amicable divorce.
+Even so, it could be beneficial for you and other Florida residents.

-The main types of uncontested divorce – mediation and collaborative law – have numerous advantages over litigation.
+The main type of uncontested divorce – collaborative law – have numerous advantages over litigation.
 They may cost significantly less than going to court, as well as take much less time to resolve disagreements.
 Uncontested divorce is private, whereas the issues you bring up in court will become a matter of public record.
-A mediated or collaborative divorce is usually less stressful for all parties, especially children.
-The negotiation and communication skills you learn during the collaborative or mediation process may benefit you for the rest of your life.
+A collaborative divorce is usually less stressful for all parties, especially children.
+The negotiation and communication skills you learn during the collaborative process may benefit you for the rest of your life.

 How do you know if you and your spouse can get through an uncontested divorce when you are both barely able to stand each other?
 The following points may help you decide if either of these methods might work for you: